exasol/bucketfs-java/doc/developer_guide/developer_guide.md

 ## Releases

-Releases are done via GHA in the [release workflow](../../.github/workflows/release.yml) and published  [in the project repository on GitHub](https://github.com/exasol/bucketfs-java/releases) and in the [Central Repository](https://repo1.maven.org/maven2/com/exasol/bucketfs-java/).
+Releases are done via [Project Keeper](https://github.com/exasol/project-keeper) in the [release workflow](../../.github/workflows/release.yml) and published  [in the project repository on GitHub](https://github.com/exasol/bucketfs-java/releases) and in the [Central Repository](https://repo1.maven.org/maven2/com/exasol/bucketfs-java/).

 Before publishing, the release workflow verifies that CI succeeded for the release commit and verifies the release preconditions.